Take a Fall Road Trip West of Taos

 We recommend using Chrome, Firefox, Edge, or Safari.

-Photographer and environmental journalist Jim O’Donnell wrote the book Notes for the Aurora Society: 1,500 Miles on Foot Across Finland (Infinity Publishing, 2010).
+Writer and photographer Jim O'Donnell is the author of Notes for the Aurora Society: 1,500 Miles on Foot Across Finland (Infinity Publishing, 2010) and Fountain Creek: Big Lessons from a Little River (Torrey House Press, 2024).
+Find him at aroundtheworldineightyyears.com.

 Read MoreBitter Lake provides a wintering habitat for migrating birds.
 NEW MEXICO IS THE PERFECT STORM for birders,” says Jon Hayes, executive director of Audubon Southwest.
 Home to more than 500 species…